ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 ### ID Generation Strategies

 Document identifiers can be generated using the following strategies:
-CLick a strategy to read more about its implementation.
+Click a strategy to read more about its implementation.

 * By [a Client](../../server/kb/document-identifier-generation#id-generation-by-client)
 * By [the Server](../../server/kb/document-identifier-generation#id-generation-by-server)